soma-smart/doc-devlens/docs/5 - Where is my project/1 - Local.md

-**Devlens** give you a way to analyze project locally just by the path of the folder or file you want to analyze.
+**Devlens** gives you a way to analyze a project locally just by the path of the folder or file you want to analyze.

-## interactive mode
+## Interactive Mode

 Just follow the steps in the `interactive mode`:

 ![local](/../static/img/whereismyproject/local.png?raw=true "local")

-## classic mode
+## Command Mode

-Or you can also use the `classic mode`:
+Or you can also use the `command mode`:

 ```bash
 ./devlens check downloads/
 ```